vivianagarcia409/pagination-app/README.md

 # Process

-I was unfamiliar with pagination once I received the challenge, so I took it upon myself to find any sort of documentation and videos to figure out how to learn the technique.
+I was unfamiliar with pagination once I received the challenge, so I took it upon myself to find any sort of documentation and videos to figure out how to learn the technique to the best of my abilities.
+It was an interesting challenge, and I enjoyed the learning process with the allotted time I was given.
 After some help, the solution I found was to have a function that would return the paginated results of the seeded data.
 A for loop was used to create the objects for the data that would be paginated.
 With this, if there is a request for pagination without including the range, it would result in returning the entire data.

 # Requirements